Lill Lindfors: Career

-Lindfors's performance of "Nygammal Vals" ("New, yet familiar waltz") with Svante Thuresson took second place in the 1966 Eurovision Song Contest.
+Lindfors's performance of "Nygammal Vals" ("New, yet familiar waltz") with Svante Thuresson took second place in the Eurovision Song Contest 1966.

-She was the presenter of the 1985 Eurovision Song Contest in Gothenburg, Sweden, and was most famous for having a wardrobe malfunction live, during the contest, after passing through a part of the elaborate set.
+She was the presenter of the Eurovision Song Contest 1985 in Gothenburg, Sweden, and was most famous for (seemingly) having a wardrobe malfunction live, during the contest, after passing through a part of the elaborate set.
 She later admitted it was a gag, but that it had not been rehearsed beforehand.
 The EBU was reportedly not pleased with the stunt.
 It remains one of the most iconic moments in the contest's history.
 She also performed "Musik ska byggas utav glädje" ("My Joy Is Building Bricks of Music") as the contest's major opener.